zellwk/zellwk.com/src/posts/2020-10-28-javascript-prototype.md

 First of all, **do not let the word "Prototype" mislead you**.
 The "prototype" in JavaScript isn't the same thing as "prototype" in English.
 It doesn't mean an initial version of a product that was quickly put together.

 Instead, prototype in JavaScript is simply a word that means absolutely nothing.
-We can replace prototype with oranges and it can mean the same thing.
+We can replace prototype with oranges, and it can mean the same thing.

 For example, think of Apple.
-Before Apple Computers became popular, you'll probably think of Apple as the red color fruit.
+Before Apple Computers became popular, you'd probably think of Apple as the red color fruit.
 "Apple" in Apple Computers doesn't have a meaning initially – but it does now.

 In JavaScript's case, prototype refers to a system.
 This system allows you to define properties on objects that can be accessed via the object's instances.